bokkypoobah/BokkyPooBahsDateTimeLibrary/README.md

 <br />

-If you find this library useful for your project, **especially commercial projects**, please donate to [bokkypoobah.eth](https://etherscan.io/address/0x000001f568875f378bf6d170b790967fe429c81a).
+If you find this library useful for your project, **especially commercial projects**, please donate to [0xb6dAC2C5A0222f6794265249ACE15568B750c2d1](https://etherscan.io/address/0xb6dAC2C5A0222f6794265249ACE15568B750c2d1).
+I hope to cover my cost to get this library audited.

 <br />